pcrockett/personal-vps/README.md

 What's a "target" then?
 A target is like a "goal" or a desired outcome.
 And a target _script_ is a little atomic bit of logic that clearly specifies 3 things:

-1. Dependencies: Which other targets need to be reached before this one can be applied.
+1. `dependencies`: Which other targets need to be reached before this one can be applied.
-2. Logic that determines whether the target has been reached yet or not.
+2. `reached_if`: Logic that determines whether the target has been reached yet or not.
-3. Logic that should be applied to actually reach the desired outcome.
+3. `apply`: Logic that should be applied to actually reach the desired outcome.

 A very simple, typical example of a target is the [`tailscale-installed` target](targets/tailscale-installed.sh).